Plainville man sentenced to life in prison for 2018 murder

 STOCKTON, Kan.
-(KSN) – A Plainville man has been sentenced to life in prison without the possibility of parole for at least 50 years for murder, Kansas Attorney General Derek Schmidt said.
+(KSNW) – A 37-year-old Plainville man has been sentenced to life in prison without the possibility of parole for at least 50 years for murder, Kansas Attorney General Derek Schmidt said.

-Alifonso Eduardo Garcia, 37, of Plainville, was sentenced Wednesday in Rooks County District Court by Judge Blake A. Bittel.
+Alifonso Eduardo Garcia was sentenced Wednesday in Rooks County District Court by Judge Blake A. Bittel.

 A jury found Garcia guilty in December of one count of first degree premeditated murder in connection with the March 2018 death of Alexis D. Garcia.